-- a) a student should supply proof that he/she has already obtained a first bachelor's degree or equivalent qualification; - b) if a student wants to practise as a nurse in South Africa, he/she should supply proof of registration as nurse at the South African Council of Nursing at the beginning of every study year: - c) to specialise in any of the nursing programmes/curricula, the student should supply proof of a special registration at the South African Council of Nursing, or of an equivalent registration if the student is not a South African citizen: - d) to be admitted to any of the programmes/curricula, a student should have obtained at least 60% in the final modules of the specific specialisation field in the first B degree.
-The student is subjected to a selection process during which the director and supervisor of the particular study field/programme are present; and - the successful completion of Research Methodology (VPKN874) and the presentation of an acceptable research proposal are required for progress to the second study year.
+- a) a student should supply proof that he/she has already obtained a first bachelor's degree or equivalent qualification1; - b) if a student wants to practise as a nurse in South Africa, he/she should supply proof of registration as nurse at the South African Nursing Council at the beginning of every study year; - c) to specialise in any of the Nursing Science programmes/curricula, the student should supply proof of a special registration at the South African Nursing Council, or of an equivalent registration if the student is not a South African citizen2; - d) to be admitted to any of the programmes/curricula, a student should have obtained at least 60% in the final modules of the B degree or equivalent qualification.
+The student is subjected to a selection process during which the director and programme manager of the particular study field/programme are present; and - e) the successful completion of Research Methodology (VPKN874) and the presentation of an acceptable research proposal are required for progress to the second study year.